Repeating versus Nonrepeating Fast Radio Bursts: A Deep Learning Approach to Morphological Characterization: A CNN Model for Images

 We preprocessed the \cattwo data described in Section \ref{sec:chime and frb data} by down-sampling frequency channels by a factor of 64 while retaining time resolution.
 The images were then readjusted by using bilinear interpolation to the standard size of 224 x 224 required for the ConvNext architecture.
 Since the dynamic spectrum is in gray-scale, we converted it to RGB in order to meet the input channel requirements of the standard ConvNext model.
 This conversion was achieved by setting the red, green, and blue channels to have the same pixel values as the original grayscale pixels.
 The pixel values were adjusted to have mean values of 0.485, 0.456, and 0.406 and standard deviations of 0.229, 0.224, and 0.225 along the red, green, and blue channels, respectively.
 This normalization is consistent with the pretraining performed on the ImageNet data set \citep{Woo2023ConvNeXtV2}.

 The entire \cattwo data set was divided into three sections; train, validation, and test. \revieweredit{Our choice of selecting random events from all repeating sources for training, validation and testing was motivated by the fact that the repeating FRBs exhibit broadly similar morphological characteristics, meaning that the morphology distributions are not unique to individual repeating sources.
 This was verified by employing a simple unsupervised autoencoder \citep{bank2023autoencoders} approach to extract burst features.
 The resulting latent representations were reduced to two dimensions using t-distributed stochastic neighbor embedding (t-SNE) \citep{maaten2008visualizing}.
-The reduced latent space showed no evidence of clustering as shown in Figure \ref{fig:repeting frbs clustering}, suggesting no significant morphological distinctions among repeating sources.}
+The reduced latent space showed no evidence of clustering as shown in Figure \ref{fig:repeting frbs clustering}, suggesting no significant morphological distinctions among repeating sources.
+The absence of clear clustering in Figure 3 is not an artifact of the choice of hyperparameter (perplexity) in t-SNE.
+We varied the perplexity parameter from $30 - 100$ and observed the similar results.
+However, the clustering observed in previous analyses \citep[e.g.,][]{10.1093/mnras/stad1942, 10.1093/mnras/stad930} are due to the inclusion of both morphological and non-morphological features in the clustering algorithms.}

 To fine tune pretrained \convnext model, we randomly selected 3349 of the one-off events and 673 repeating events from all of the repeating sources.
 Additionally, 125 samples from each class were randomly chosen for validation and testing purposes.
 To mitigate the issue of class imbalance during training, no synthetic data generation was carried out on the minority class, as it may lead to potential artifact biases like overgeneralization, boundary overlap and distributional mismatch \citep{Chawla_2002, 5128907} in the training data set.
 We instead employed a weighted random sampling algorithm with replacement, with the weight of each class being reciprocal of its size to ensure that each class was represented adequately during the fine tuning process.
 The class sizes for the validation and test data sets were also made equal to avoid bias due to under-representation during model evaluation.